Allergy Services in Atlanta, GA

 Contact with allergens can cause symptoms such as runny nose, sneezing, headache, and more.
 Allergies affect more than 60 million people in the United States.
 It is the 5th most prevalent chronic disease in the U.S. among all ages, the 3rd most prevalent among children.

-Here at Northeast Atlanta ENT (with locations in Lawrenceville, Johns Creek, and Dacula) we perform allergy testing on patients for allergies to dust, roach, cat, dog, molds, and a variety of grass, tree and weed pollens.
+Here at Northeast Atlanta ENT (with locations in Lawrenceville, Johns Creek, Dacula, and Braselton) we perform allergy testing on patients for allergies to dust, roach, cat, dog, molds, and a variety of grass, tree and weed pollens.
 In addition to environmental allergy testing, we can also test for a large number of food allergies via our food allergy testing services.

 Springtime Allergens